zeropointcoder/100-quantum/qiskit/simple-quantum-game/README.md

 ## Overview
 - **Initial State**:
-The game begins with a qubit in the standard state ∣0⟩.
+The game begins with a qubit in the standard state `∣0⟩`.

 - **Player Moves**:
-The player selects from a small set of quantum gates (e.g., X, H, Z) that will be applied in sequence to the qubit.
+The player selects from a small set of quantum gates (e.g., `X`, `H`, `Z`) that will be applied in sequence to the qubit.

 - **Circuit Construction**:
 Each chosen move adds the corresponding gate to a Qiskit circuit.